 - Timeline for $0 co-pay telehealth office visits

 - COVID-19-related medical service coverage by health plan

 - Elder care

 Being successful in a changing environment requires new knowledge, skills and ways of approaching our work.
-Four new programs are now available in the Accelerate eLearning library that feature a variety of remote work-related learning and development resources.
-Log into Academica to find short e-courses, videos and books on working virtually, leading virtually, personal wellbeing and virtual productivity.
+Four self-paced programs are now available in the Accelerate eLearning library that feature a variety of remote work-related learning and development resources.
+Log into Academica to find short e-courses, videos and books on working virtually, leading virtually, personal well-being and virtual productivity.

-Leaders and staff will soon be able to participate in a series of webinars to explore virtual leadership best practices, join learning communities, and receive coaching to support employee learning, sharing and application of new knowledge.
+HR recently wrapped up a series of six webinars with leaders to explore virtual leadership best practices and receive coaching to support employee learning, sharing and application of new knowledge.

 For more information or to ask questions about these offerings, email OED@wayne.edu.

 This article was updated on Aug.
 30, 2020.